alex-paynedwyer/single-molecule-tools-alpd/README.md

 1. X coordinate (pixels)
 2. Y coordinate (pixels)
 3. Clipping_flag (not used)
-4. Mean local background pixel intensity (ADUs)
+4. Mean local background pixel intensity (ADU counts)
 5. Total spot intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
 6. X spot sigma width (pixels)
 7. Y spot sigma width (pixels)
-8. Peak intensity in a fitted Gaussian (ADUs)
+8. Peak intensity in a fitted Gaussian (ADU counts)
 9. Frame number this foci was found in
 10. Track number, foci in the same track have the same track number
 11. Signal to noise ratio (this is used later for the **sifting** step)